iterative/dvc.org/content/blog/2022-2-15-february-22-heartbeat.md

 ## BatteryDEV Hackathon 2022

-Are you intersted in battery technology and in participating in a Hackthon using battery data?
+Are you interested in battery technology and in participating in a Hackathon using battery data?
 The
 [growth of battery technology](https://www.tfir.io/how-experiment-versioning-is-going-to-solve-big-problems-of-ai-ml-world/) is climbing quickly as the world is looking to solve some of the world's emissions issues with electronic vehicles.
 Additionally the demand for electric